xiongdl/ChipArch/README.md

   - AttAcc: a DRAM-based processing-in-memory (PIM) architecture to accelerate memory-bound attention layers; increase the maximum batch size under the SLO constraint.
   - A heterogeneous system architecture: strategically processes the memory-bound attention layers with AttAcc, while efficiently handling compute-bound batched FC layers with xPUs.

-### 8-bit Transformer Inference and Fine-Tuning for Edge Accelerators.
-(Stanford University)
-- Direction: Efficient LLM Inference
-- Keywords: Quantization, Fine-Tuning, Softmax
-- Takeaways:
-  - This paper is the first to systematically explore quantization of all Transformer operations beyond GEMM via FP8 and Posit8.
-  - An area- and power-efficient posit softmax is designed to compensate for the larger posit MAC unit.
-  - Operaton fusion is employed to reduce the post-training quantization accuracy loss, simultaneously enhancing the fine-tuning accuracy.

-### Carat: Unlocking Value-Level Parallelism for Multiplier-Free GEMMs.
-(University of Wisconsin-Madison)
-- Direction: Efficient LLM Inference
-- Keywords: Value Reuse, GEMM
-- Takeaways:
-  - Value-Level Parallism: unique products are computed only once, and different input subscribe to (select) their products via temporal coding.

 ### Atalanta: A Bit is Worth a "Thousand" Tensor Values.
 (University of Toronto)
-- Keywords: Lossloss Tensor Compression
-- Takeaways:
 - Atalanta is a practical and lossless tensor compression method.
 It enables transparent and highly-efficient encoding for weights and activations, it is low-cost and can be seamlessly integrated with SoTA deep learning accelerators.

-### SpecInfer: Accelerating Large Language Model Serving with Tree-Based Speculative Inference and Verification.
-(CMU)
-- Direction: Efficient LLM Serving
-- Keywords: Speculative Inference
-- Takeaways:
-  - A key insight behind SpecInfer is to simultaneously consider a diversity of speculation candidates to efficiently predict the LLM's outputs, which are organized as a token tree and verified against the LLM in parallel using a tree-based parallel decoding mechanism.

 ### NeuPIMs: NPU-PIM Heterogeneous Acceleration for Batched LLM Inferencing.
 (KAIST & POSTECH & GeTech) <a name="neupims@2024_asplos"></a>
 - In batched processing, QKV generation and feed-forward networks involve compute-intensive GEMM, while multi-head attention requires bandwidth-heavy GEMV.